Tencent/RapidView/rapidstudio_vscode_extension/rapidstudio/README.md

 * `New Rapid Workspace ` : Initial a rapid workspace in current root directory.
 This operation creates a file named rapid_workspace.json.
 * `New Rapid View ` : Create a view, and bind a main file for it.
-* `Complie Rapid Project ` : Complie all files.
-The .lua will be complied to .out files.
+* `compile Rapid Project ` : compile all files.
+The .lua will be compiled to .out files.

 ### Quick debug